 KUSAG - The Babylonian god of the priesthood, patron god of priests.
 Kusag is the High Priest among the gods and officiates at their rites.

-KUR - The Sumerian word for `mountain' which referred to either the high abode of the gods or the underworld, depending on the context.
+KUR - The Sumerian word for `mountain' which referred to either the high abode of the gods or the vast expanse of the underworld beneath the earth's surface, depending on the context.

 LAHAR - The Sumerian goddess of cattle.
 She and her sister, Anshar, were originally created to feed and adorn the Anunnaki.
 See ANSHAR.

 LAHMU and LAHAMU - Two early Babylonian gods, the first born of Absu and Tiamat, from whom all the other gods were born.

 LAMA - The Sumerian goddess of protection.
 She was known to the Akkadians as Lamassu.
 As Lama she was depicted as a woman in a long, tiered robe while, as Lamassu, she appeared as a winged bull or lion with a woman's face or head and protected temples and palaces against the forces of chaos and their attendant evils.
 Lama appears often on cylinder seals and was widely petitioned for intercession with the gods.
 Her name means `protective spirit'.